sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/HostService/Revoke-HypSecurityGroupEgress.md

 | AdminAddress | Specifies the address of a XenDesktop controller the PowerShell snap-in will connect to.
 You can provide this as a host name or an IP address. | false | false | Localhost.
 Once a value is provided by any cmdlet, this value becomes the default. |

 ## Input Type

-### System.String
+### System.string
    The LiteralPath can be piped in.
 ## Return Values
 ### None
    ## Notes
    Security groups cannot be removed in AWS if they are referened by rules from other security groups.<br>    Security groups can be added and removed using the New-Item and Remove-Item cmdlets.
 ## Examples

-### Example 1
+### EXAMPLE 1
 ```
 c:\PS> $Group = New-Item -ItemType SecurityGroup -Path XDHyp:\Connections\AWS -Name MySecurityGroup -Description 'Example group'
           c:\PS> Grant-HypSecurityGroupEgress $Group.FullPath -Protocol '-1' -IPRange '0.0.0.0/0'
           c:\PS> Revoke-HypSecurityGroupEgress $Group.FullPath -Protocol '-1' -IPRange '0.0.0.0/0'
           c:\PS> Remove-Item $Group.FullPath
 ```
-#### Description
-Create a security group, grant full egress to anywhere, then revoke access and delete the security group.
+   Description<br>-----------<br>Create a security group, grant full egress to anywhere, then revoke access and delete the security group.